Is a Correction Looming Ahead for Kirkland Lake Gold Ltd. (KL)

-Kirkland Lake Gold Ltd. (NYSE:KL) went down by -3.42% from its latest closing price compared to the recent 1-year high of $46.98.
-The company’s stock price has collected -0.29% of loss in the last five trading sessions.
-Press Release reported on 01/17/22 that Kirkland Lake Gold Reports Record Production in Fourth Quarter and Full-Year 2021
+Kirkland Lake Gold Ltd. (NYSE:KL) went down by -4.08% from its latest closing price compared to the recent 1-year high of $46.98.
+The company’s stock price has collected -10.39% of loss in the last five trading sessions.
+Barron’s reported on 09/28/21 that Gold Miners Agnico Eagle Mines and Kirkland Lake to Merge.
+Both Stocks Fall.

 Is It Worth Investing in Kirkland Lake Gold Ltd. (NYSE :KL) Right Now?